aweditya/cs747-assignment-2/README.md

 # Assignment 2
 This repository contains my solution to Programming Assignment - 2 in the course, CS 747: Foundations of Intelligent and Learning Agents, taken by Prof. Shivaram Kalyanakrishnan.
+In this assigment, we solve the MDP Planning Problem using _Value Iteration_, _Howard's Policy Iteration_, _Linear Programming_.
+The solver designed is used to come up with a policy for cricket with one wicket left.